ritstudentgovernment/accounts-saml2/README.md

 # accounts-saml2

 This Meteor web application demonstrates SAML2 authentication.
 It is a wrapper for the `passport-saml` package.
+It also provides middleware routes for processing login, callback, and metadata requests.
 This package will be refactored for generic usage in any Meteor app in the near future.

 Config
 ======